 How to Use Bentonite Clay at Home

-The most common way I use bentonite clay is in face masks for my skin, but there are SO MANY different uses, which include:
+The most common way I use bentonite clay is in face masks for my skin, but there are so many different uses, some of which include:

 - Face Mask.
-For smooth and healthy skin, mix 2 tbsp of bentonite clay, 1 tsp of activated black charcoal, and 1-2 tsp of apple cider vinegar to form a paste, then I apply it all over the face (careful not to come into contact with eyes, it will cause irritation), and leave on for 20 minutes.
-Rinse off with lukewarm water (careful not to get it everywhere, as activated charcoal is quite messy).
-Now, combining bentonite clay AND charcoal together can be quite abrasive for skin, so an alternative is to simply combine 1 tbsp of bentonite clay and 1 tsp of water (or apple cider vinegar) together to form a paste.
-Apply to face (careful of eyes), and wash off with warm water after 20 minutes.
-Do once or twice a week.
+For healthy, smooth skin, mix two tablespoons of bentonite clay, one teaspoon of activated charcoal, and 1-2 teaspoons of apple cider vinegar to form a paste.
+Apply the mask all over the face (careful not to come into contact with eyes, it will cause irritation), and leave it on for 20 minutes.
+Rinse off the mask with lukewarm water (careful not to get it everywhere, as activated charcoal is quite messy).
+Note: Combining bentonite clay and charcoal together can be quite abrasive for skin, so an alternative to this is to combine one tablespoon of bentonite clay and one teaspoon of water (or apple cider vinegar) together to form a paste.
+Apply this paste to the face (careful of eyes), and wash it off with warm water after 20 minutes.
+Do this mask once or twice a week.

 - Poultice for Cuts, Insect Bites, Burns, or Stings.
 If the skin problems are more severe, create a poultice by applying a thick layer of clay to the affected area(s) on the skin and place a wet cloth or gauze over the top.
-Wrap, the area and leave the poultice on, changing it approx. every 2 hours.
-This treatment can be used to also relive poison ivy.
+Wrap the area and leave the poultice on, changing it approximately every two hours.
+This treatment can be used to relive poison ivy, too.

 - Detox Bath.
-Add about 1/4 cup of bentonite clay to bath water for a relaxing detox.
+Add about 1/4 cup of bentonite clay to bath water for a relaxing detox bath.

 - Internal Cleansing.
-Pour 1/2-1 tsp of bentonite clay in a jar, add one cup of water, then screw the lid on and shake until well combined.
+Pour 1/2-1 teaspoon of bentonite clay in a jar, add one cup of water, then screw the lid on and shake until well combined.
 Drink most days.
-Make sure that any clay taken internally is labelled safe for internal use.
+Make sure that any clay taken internally is labelled ‘safe for internal use.’
 This one is safe to consume.

 - Armpit Detox.
-Mix together 1 tbsp of bentonite clay and 1 tsp of apple cider vinegar (add 1-2 tsp of water if need be to get the right consistency) and apply to armpits as a way to help with detoxification.
+Mix together one tablespoon of bentonite clay and one teaspoon of apple cider vinegar (add 1-2 teaspoons of water if need be to get the consistency right) and apply to the armpits as a way to help with detoxification.
 For more on why, see here.

 - As an Oral Rinse.
 Bentonite clay can be used to help whiten and remineralise teeth!
-Place 1/2 tsp of bentonite clay and 1/4 cup of water into a small jar with a plastic lid (not metal) and shake until well combined.
+Place 1/2 teaspoon of bentonite clay and 1/4 cup of water into a small jar with a plastic lid (non-metal) and shake until well combined.
 Then, swirl the clay water around your mouth for 1-2 minutes, and repeat until you’ve used up all the water.

 - To Relieve Mastitis.
 Make a poultice of bentonite clay and water and apply to the affected area.
 Repeat each hour until the infection goes.
 Wellness Mama also took bentonite clay internally along with supplementing vitamin C and fish oil.

 - Baby Powder.
-Using bentonite clay by itself can be a very effective baby powder and may even help relieve infection or redness on babies bottoms.
-Simply make into a paste, and apply to area.
+Using bentonite clay by itself can be a very effective baby powder and can help to relieve infection or redness on babies bottoms.
+Make into a paste, and apply to the area.

 I source my bentonite clay from my local health food store or online.

 - Do not allow the bentonite clay to come into contact with anything metal.
 It can absorb the properties within the metal and reduce the clay’s effectiveness.
-Use a plastic or wooden spoon, or pour into a glass jar with a plastic lid and shake well to mix.
+Use a plastic or wooden spoon, or pour the clay mix into a glass jar with a plastic lid and shake well to mix.

-- When taking bentonite clay internally, for best results do not take it within an hour of food, or within 2 hours of taking medications or supplements, as this may reduce its effectiveness also.
-Check with your doctor or medical professional before using it if you have any medical/health condition.
+- When taking bentonite clay internally, for best results do not take it within an hour of food, or within two hours of taking medications or supplements, as this may reduce its effectiveness also.
+Check with your doctor or medical professional before using bentonite clay if you have any medical/health conditions.

 - As bentonite clay may contain lead, it’s important you source it from a reliable source.

 Have you used bentonite clay before?
 What did you use it for?
-Share with us in the comments below.
+Share in the comments below.